MathewsAquino/Password-Generator/README.md

-# This proejct is up to generate random passwords through the page.
+# This project is up to generate random passwords through the page.